 What support is available?

-If you or someone you know has been affected by the behaviour of others, there is a variety of support options available to both students and staff.
+If you or someone you know has been affected by the behaviour of others, there is a variety of support options available to students.

 For students